-Roger Fisher, director of Residential Life Carma Messerli, coordinator of the Access Office for Students with Disabilities CAPITAL REVIEW GROUP The capital review group meets weekly to review campus planning and project issues.
-Members are:
+Roger Fisher, director of Residential Life Jim Joy, director of Parking and Transportation Services CAPITAL REVIEW GROUP The capital review group reviews campus planning and project issues for recommendation to Chancellor Haskell Monroe.
+Members are: Chairwoman:

-- Duane Stucky, interim chancellor - Lois DeFleur, provost - Norman Moore, vice chancellor for Student, Personnel and Auxiliary Services - Roger Gafke, vice chancellor for Development, University and Alumni Relations - Kee Groshong, interim vice chancellor for Administrative Services - Robert Smith, executive director of University Hospital and Clinics - Jack Lengyel, director of Intercollegiate Athletics zzou's master plan is an ongoing process that began in 1980 to study the use of campus land and buildings for optimum efficiency and aesthetic appeal.
+Lois DeFleur, provost Gerald Brouder, deputy to the chancellor Roger Gafke, vice chancellor for Development, University and Alumni Kee Groshong, vice chancellor for Administrative Services Vice chancellor for Student, Personnel and Auxiliary Services Alan Warden, assistant vice chancellor for Administrative Services (Campus izzou's master plan is an ongan in 1980 to study the use of campus land and buildings for optimum efficiency and aesthetic appeal.
 It is called the Sesquicentennial Plan in honor of the University's 150th anniversary in 1989.
 This supplement summarizes the plan's accomplishments, shown on the map inside, and the next steps in the process.
-Readers' comments are welcome - feel free to write in the margins and return the supplement to the campus planning com-mittee, c/o Professor Osmund Overby, chair, 109 Pickard Hall.
-A videotape on the Sesquicentennia Plan may be borrowed by calling 882-3387.
+Readers' comments are welcome - feel free to write in the margins and return the supplement to the campus planning advisory committee, % Professor Calvin Ahlbrandt, chairman, 207 Math Science A videotape on the Sesquicentennial Plan may be borrowed by calling 882-4098.

 "Comments and reactions have helped to shape the plan," says Jack Robinson, consultant to the campus administration who works with the campus planning committee, which includes faculty, staff and students.
 The committee advises the vice chancellor for Administrative Services on campus planning issues.
-In forming the plan, several public hearings were held for the campus and community.
+In forming the plan, more than 30 public hearings were held for the campus and community in the past four years.
 They included slide shows and status reports on space needs and specific projects.
 In addition, progress reports are presented annually in open meetings.
-"New ideas always are welcome," Robinson says.
-He describes the master plan as building on Mizzou's traditional campus to create a unified, efficient environment that is both inviting to students and conducive to teaching, research and support services.
+"New ideas always are welcome," Robin- He describes the master plan as building on Mizzou's traditional campus to created a unified, efficient environment that is both inviting to students and conducive to teaching, research and support services.
 It also seeks to strengthen ties of cooperation between the campus and neighboring Columbia.
 "Building projects and adequate parking are under constant study and modification," Robinson says.
 "For a successful total campus, however, they should be developed within a strong, handsome sequence of major open spaces and of major cross-campus pedestrian ways.
 Mizzou's system of quadrangles, courtyards, malls and playing fields can be linked, improved and extended to help unify the total campus."
 The general objectives for the plan (see box) are intended to help test the plan concepts and proposals, and specific projects as they are developed.
 The objectives, Robinson notes, are consistent with the Board of Curators' 1981 policy statement, which includes as a goal "to maintain and make more efficient and attractive the University's physical plant."
 The objectives have helped to shape projects recently completed and those now in process.
 "The interesting story is not in any one project, but in the way in which they reinforce each other," Robinson says.
 With the plan's overall guidance, he says, campus improvements should blend in with their surroundings so well that they will appear to have been there from the start.
-Robinson hopes that the sesquicentennial will provide an impetus for improving the plan and for completing projects.
-"The anniversary is quickly approaching, but it is also far enough away to permit us to be a bit visionary.
-Nevertheless, all the suggestions are intended to be consistent with University assumptions for limited funding, a limited construction program, a stable population and a permanent campus of great importance."
+Robinson hopes that the Sesquicentennial will provide an impetus for improving the plan and for completing projects.
+"The anniversary is here, but University should stimulate us to be a bit of Missouri visionary.
+Nevertheless, all the suggestions are intended to be consistent with University assumptions for limited funding, a limited construction program, 1839 - 1989 a stable population and a permanent campus of great importance," he says.
 A Sesquicentennial Plan drawing appears on the next two pages.